 Why did you choose to study Marketing?

-I have always wondered what drives people’s behaviors.
+I have always wondered what drives people’s behaviours.
 Why somebody would choose a certain outfit, food, or drink?
 For example, why specific brands are preferred over others?
-In my first marketing course I discovered that marketing included concepts like consumer behavior which I found fascinating.
+In my first marketing course I discovered that marketing included concepts like consumer behaviour which I found fascinating.

 How did your PhD training inform your current research?